whatsrupp/student-directory/README.md

 The student directory script allows you to manage the list of students enrolled at  Villains Academy

+I attempted to include all excersise functionality in one program rather than many separate programmes.
+Result: A sprawling and possibly undercommented source code.

 ## How to use ##

 ```shell